kbarbary/sep/README.md

 **Install development version:**

-Bulding the development verion (from github) requires Cython (v0.16 or higher).
+Building the development version (from github) requires Cython (v0.16 or higher).
 Build and install in the usual place:

 ```